top of page

 Eastbourne Yoga, Pilates & Tai Chi

 There are many places where you can relax your mind, body and soul when you are on your Eastbourne holiday.
-Our favourite is the Natural Fitness Centre which has a fantastic seafront setting and is less than five minutes walk from Beachside.
+Our favourite is the Natural Fitness Centre which has a fantastic Eastbourne seafront setting, and is less than five minutes walk from Beachside.
 Offering a range of health enhancing, restorative classes and therapies, it also offers massage, acupuncture, aromatherapy and osteopathy.

 Day Trips from Eastbourne